 Housing Choice Voucher Direct expense per HUD Direct expense per SHA LAMP 11.
-Work with auditors and audit preparation.
-11. Work with auditors and audit preparation.
-12. Indirect cost allocations imposed on the HCV program by a higher level of local government.
-12. Indirect cost allocations imposed on the HCV program by a higher level of local government.
+Work with auditors and audit 11.
+Work with auditors and audit preparation. preparation.
+12. Indirect cost allocations imposed on the HCV program by a higher level of 12.
+Indirect cost allocations imposed on the HCV program by a higher level of local 12. local government.
+12. government.
 13. Hiring, supervision and termination of front-line HCV staff.
 13. Hiring, supervision and termination of front-line HCV staff.
-14. Preparation and submission of HCV program budgets, financial reports, etc. to HUD and others.
-14. Preparation and submission of HCV program budgets, financial reports, etc. to HUD and others.
-15. Monitoring and reporting on abandoned property as required by states.
-15. Monitoring and reporting on abandoned property as required by states.
-16. Investment and reporting on HCV proceeds.
-16. Investment and reporting on HCV proceeds.
-17. Storage of HCV records and adherence to federal and/or state records retention requirements.
-17. Storage of HCV records and adherence to federal and/or state records retention requirements.
-18. Development and oversight of office furniture, equipment and vehicle replacement plans.
-18. Development and oversight of office furniture, equipment and vehicle replacement plans.
-19. Insurance costs for fidelity or crime and dishonesty coverage for COCC employees based on a reasonable allocation method.
-19. Insurance costs for fidelity or crime and dishonesty coverage for IS employees based on a reasonable allocation method.
-20. Commissioners' stipend and non- training travel.
-20. Commissioners' stipend and non- training travel.
-21. Commissioners' training that exceed HUD standards 21.
-Commissioners' training that exceed HUD standards
+Preparation and submission of HCV Preparation and submission of HCV 14. program budgets, financial reports, 14. program budgets, financial reports, etc. etc. to HUD and others. to HUD and others.
+4- Monitoring and reporting on 4.5 Monitoring and reporting on abandoned 15. abandoned property as required by states.
+15. property as required by states.
+16. Investment and reporting on HCV 16.
+Investment and reporting on HCV 10. proceeds.
+10. proceeds.
+Storage of HCV records and Storage of HCV records and adherence 17. adherence to federal and/or state 17. to federal and/or state records retention records retention requirements.
+Development and oversight of office requirements.
+18. furniture, equipment and vehicle 18.
+Development and oversight of office furniture, equipment and vehicle 10. replacement plans.
+10. replacement plans.
+Insurance costs for fidelity or crime Insurance costs for fidelity or crime and 19. and dishonesty coverage for COCC 19. dishonesty coverage for IS employees employees based on a reasonable based on a reasonable allocation allocation method.
+Commissioners' stipend and non- method.
+Commissioners' stipend and non- 20. training travel.
+20. training travel.
+21. Commissioners' training that exceed 21.
+Commissioners' training that exceed HUD standards HUD standards